 Telemetry data from 20 snow leopards, obtained separately from this study, showed that their habitat use appeared to be strongly influenced by selection for rugged habitat types and avoidance of flat.
 In order to incorporate the effect of habitat-dependent ranging patterns, we considered models using least-cost path distance in addition to models with Euclidian distance (which assume that ranging pattern is unaffected by the habitat that the animal moves through).

 Conventional SCR analyses assume uniform density across the study areas and do not model spatial variation in density at resolutions finer than survey regions or strata.
-However, the secr package implements a regression spline method proposed by Borchers and Kidney (2014) that allows flexible estimation of density as a smooth spatial function of ecologically meaningful covariates.
-We investigated the dependence of snow leopard densities on terrain ruggedness, estimating non-uniform density surface that depends on terrain ruggedness in each study area.
+We investigated the dependence of snow leopard densities on terrain ruggedness, estimating non-uniform density surface that depends on terrain ruggedness in each study area, using Equation (1) above.

 We also fitted models to all three areas simultaneously and used AICc to investigate whether covariate effects were area-specific or shared across areas.
-We used this analysis to compare densities between the strictly protected, partially protected and unprotected areas.
+We used this analysis to report differences (or lack of) in densities between the three study areas.

 For the purposes of comparison, we provide plots of both the estimated density surface in each survey area, and the predicted density, conditional on capture histories, from a model with a flat density surface model (using the secr function ``fx.total’’).
 The latter are often misinterpreted as density surface models; we plot them here to illustrate the difference between them and density surface models.